usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/testing.md

 You must test your code remotely before you can earn credit for the functionality of your project and before you can sign up for a code review appointment.

-This process begins by creating a release on Github.
-This will trigger the Github Action that verifies your project functionality.
+This process begins by creating a release on GitHub.
+This will trigger the GitHub Action that verifies your project functionality.

 ### Creating Releases

 Creating releases will familiarize you with [**versioning**](https://en.wikipedia.org/wiki/Software_versioning) your code.

-  1. After passing all of the tests locally and pushing your latest commits to Github, follow the [Creating Releases](https://help.github.com/articles/creating-releases/) steps to draft a new release of your project code on Github.
+  1. After passing all of the tests locally and pushing your latest commits to GitHub, follow the [Creating Releases](https://help.github.com/articles/creating-releases/) steps to draft a new release of your project code on GitHub.

   2. Choose a "tag" or the version number to assign to the code at this stage.
 Out in the "real world" you will likely use [semantic versioning](https://semver.org/), which we will roughly mimic in class.